 The first type of premium is called the base premium.
-This is the primary premium in a whole life policy.
+This is the primary premium in whole life insurance.
 It establishes the death benefit, which will be different for each person based on their age, gender, and habits.
-Habits include lifestyle activities, career choice, health choices, genetics and their resulting conditions.
+Habits include lifestyle activities, career choice, health choices, genetics, and their resulting conditions.

 For two people who each put $100,000 of base premium into their own policies, a different death benefit will be set for each, depending on their unique age, gender, and habits.
 These individual factors are taken into consideration by underwriting, which assigns a rating based on actuarial data of life expectancies.

 Base premium secures a lot of death benefit and the highest long-term growth through dividends.
 (We’ll go into more depth about this later on in this article.)
 However, base premium provides very little access to cash value up front.

 You can think of base premium as buying a house.
 Similar to paying mortgage payments to buy the house over time, base premium is buying the death benefit by making recurring payments.
 Over time, just like you build equity as you pay off a house, base premium builds cash value slowly.

 This is the driving reason why so many people believe that whole life insurance takes forever to build cash value.
 Many standard whole life policies are designed with all or mostly base premium, ramping up the death benefit, but giving access to very little cash value up front.
 With this design, there may be no cash value at all in the first year, and it can easily take 15-20+ years to really see significant cash value accumulation.

 The second type of premium inside of whole life insurance is called paid-up additions (PUAs).